Welcome

 Size and dimensions

 Type A tiger bells occur in many sizes, from about 2.5 cm. to about 4,5 to 5 cm. in width.
 Most larger type A tiger bells have a square or rectangular hoop.
-Smaller type A tiger bells can have square or reactangular hoops but also trapezium shaped and even round hoops (see the shaman's belt from Kalimantan).
+Smaller type A tiger bells can have square or rectangular hoops but also trapezium shaped and even round hoops (see the shaman's belt from Kalimantan).
 There is one report of a tiger bell from the Iban, Sarawak, (see below) with a width of more than 6 cm.
-Two bells, reported in China and in South Korea are extremely large; these are however exceptions.

 Tiger bell with a width of 4,5 cm.
 Iban (Sarawak).

 One tiger bell, possibly from China, has a width of more than 6 cm.
-This is however an exeception.

 Alternatives